-According to SFTR Article 2(3), SFTs concluded with members of the European System of Central Banks (ESCB) --- the ECB and the current 28 national central banks in the EU (27 post Brexit transition period) --- are exempt from the SFTR transaction reporting obligation.
+According to SFTR Article 2(3), SFTs concluded with members of the European System of Central Banks (ESCB) --- the ECB, and the current 2827 national central banks in the EU (27 post Brexit transition period) of the EU and the three central banks of the other EEA countries (Iceland, Liechtenstein and Norway) --- are exempt from the SFTR transaction reporting obligation.
 However, SFTs exempt from transaction reporting under SFTR have been explicitly brought into scope for MiFIR transaction reporting requirements under Article 2(5) of the related RTS 22 (see the penultimate sub-paragraph of this article, which expressly excludes SFTs with members of the ESCB from the exemption from reporting under MiFIR given to SFTs under Article 2(5)(a)).
 Since Brexit, the Bank of England has not been a member of the ESCB and SFTs with the Bank have been reportable since the start of reporting under EU SFTR.
 However, SFTs with the Bank of England are not reportable under UK SFTR nor under UK MiFIR but, following the expiry of the FCA's Temporary Transitional Powers (TTP), transactions with members of the ESCB are no longer exempt from reporting under UK SFTR.
-See recommendation 1.1 and recommendation 1.16.
+See recommendation 1.16.